 “Visibility” will let you choose who can see, edit, and delete this Notebook.
 To let others collaborate on this Notebook, such as for an incident document or a common set of KPIs, choose “Anyone in this environment.”
 For a Notebook you’d like to keep to yourself, choose “Only me.”

 Changes are not automatically saved, so click “Save” to keep the changes you’ve made.
 You can click “Close,” or leave the page, to discard changes that you’ve made.
 The app will warn you if you close Edit mode or leave the page without saving.

 Notebooks understand Markdown, which you’re probably already familiar with from GitHub, Stack Overflow, and other technical tools.
 If you need a refresher, you can view the Editing Guide; this gives a brief overview of the kinds of syntax available, by clicking “Guide” while in Edit mode.

-Notebooks also let you embed VividCortex charts.
-You can embed any of your favorite VividCortex charts, or create your own using any of the metrics VividCortex collects.
+Notebooks also let you embed DPM charts.
+You can embed any of your favorite DPM charts, or create your own using any of the metrics DPM collects.

-Notebooks use the same syntax for embedding VividCortex charts as the Charts interface.
-For example, to add a VividCortex chart, you can use the following syntax:
+Notebooks use the same syntax for embedding DPM charts as the Charts interface.
+For example, to add a DPM chart, you can use the following syntax: